 Kyohama-Tohoku Line Route Chart|ジョルダン

-All trains are Rapid trains during the daily peak period (between 10:30 a.m. and 15:30 p.m.) and do not stop at Nishi-Nippori Station, Nippori Station, Uguisudani Station, Okachimachi Station, and Yurakucho Station in the parallel zone of the Yamanote Line.
+However, unlike the parallel Yamanote Line, there are differences between the Local and Rapid trains.
+During the daily peak period (from 10:30 a.m. to 3:30 p.m.), all trains operate as Rapids and do not make stops at Nishi-Nippori Station, Nippori Station, Uguisudani Station, Okachimachi Station, and Yurakucho Station within the parallel zone of the Yamanote Line.

 JR Saikyo Line